robinhood/thorn/docs/userguide/dispatch.rst

     with thorn.buffer_events():
         ...

-Within this block all events sent will be moved to a list to be dispatched when the block exits, or the buffer is otherwise explicitly flushed.
+All events sent within this block will be moved to a list, to be dispatched as soon as the block exits, or the buffer is explicitly flushed.

-You also can keep a reference to the context to flush the buffer manually within the block:
+If you want to flush the buffer manually, you may keep a reference to the
+context:

 .. code-block:: python